-The advanced HVAC program is a level one certificate program that prepares students for the level two National Center for Construction Education & Research (NCCER) certification.
+The Advanced Heating, Ventilation, and Air Conditioning (HVAC) certificate is a level one certificate program that prepares students for the level two National Center for Construction Education & Research (NCCER) certification.

-- · Degree Type: Certificate - · o courses available online
+- Degree Type: Certificate

+- · No courses available online

-- · HVAC is offered in Athens, on the Athens High School facility - · TSI (p.
+- · HVAC is offered in Athens, on the Athens High School campus

+- · TSI (p.
 41): not required